6/19/20 Community Update

 Sign-up for virtual legal advice on COVID-19, play online games, paint tulips with ArtisTree via Zoom… eNews 6/5/20

-Read interviews from our kitchen staff , view scenes of isolation amid the pandemic, new June menu and more… eNews 5/29/20
+Read interviews from our kitchen staff , view scenes of isolation amid the pandemic, see our new June menu and more… eNews 5/29/20

-Learn about fun things to do from home, local food assistance, updates and more…. eNews 5/22/20
+Learn about fun things to do from home, local food assistance programs, updates and more…. eNews 5/22/20

 Participate in the 2020 Census, learn about DHMC telehealth appts, Zoom art & cooking classes and more!… eNews 5/15/20